adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 ## Applying state to a component

-If you wanted to apply state to to just the *title* component, then you would apply `myModule-title-isDisabled` to the title component as follows:
+If you wanted to apply state to just the *title* component, then you would apply `myModule-title-isDisabled` to the title component as follows:

 	<div class="myModule">
        <p class="myModule-title myModule-title-isDisabled">